upura/ayniy/README.md

 # Ayniy, All You Need is YAML

-Ayniy is a machine learning data pipeline especially for [Kaggle](https://www.kaggle.com).
+Ayniy is a supporting tool for machine learning competitions.

 # Documentation